elastic/integrations/packages/php_fpm/docs/README.md

 ### Pool

-This is the `pool` data stream. `pool` data stream collects metrics related to the setup and contents of the FPM status page.
+The `pool` data stream collects metrics related to the setup and contents of the FPM status page.

 An example event for `pool` looks as following: